Corresponding author: Olakayode Olaolu Ogundoyin, Department of Surgery, College of Medicine, University of Ibadan, Ibadan, Nigeria

 The authors declare no competing interests.

-OOO did conception and design, acquisition of data, data analysis and interpretation, manuscript writing and revision for important intellectual content; and proof reading of manuscript.
-DIO and TAL-Acquisition of data, data analysis and interpretation, manuscript writing and revision for important intellectual content; and proof reading of manuscript.
-All authors read and approved the final version of this manuscript.
+OOO did conception and design.
+OOO, DIO and TAL did acquisition of data, data analysis and interpretation, manuscript writing and revision for important intellectual content; and proof reading of manuscript.
+All authors read and approved the final version of the manuscript.

 Table 1: age and sex distribution of the patients